fatfish-lab/aquarium-documentation/src/web/applications/profile.md

 > [!error] Backup codes
 > If you lose your authenticator app or if you don't have access to your phone, you will not be able to sign-in again.
 So please make sure to save the backup code in a safe place.

-If you are an administrator and you want your users to enable 2FA, you can share with them this URL: `https://studio.example.com/profile/mfa/new`.
+If you are an administrator and you want your users to enable 2FA, you can share with them this URL: `https://[studio.example.com]/profile/mfa/new`.

+### Troublshooting 2FA errors

+If you encounter errors when enabling 2FA, you can try the following:

+- Make sure your device has its clock set correctly.
+The clock must be set to your correct timezone and time must be accurate.
+The best is to make sure your device is synchronised with your network time.
+- Make sure the code you entered is still valid.
+Authenticator apps generate a new code every 30 seconds.

+If you still encounter errors, you can contact our [support team](../../contact.md) to help you.

 ## Personal access tokens